All Episodes

 They didn't have the testosterone or balls to stop Obama.

-Obama's gotten everything he wants, and then some he can't believe it.
+Obama's gotten everything he wants, and then some, he can't believe it.

 But according to Thomas Lupe Friedman, Obama has been arrested and stopped at every stage.

-He has been stopped dead in his tracks.
+He has been stopped getting his tracks.

 He's not been permitted to accomplish anything.